The below short story originally appeared in The Orchard Press Online Mystery Magazine in 2009:

 We sat down on chairs facing each other across a table.
 I set out my notebook, pen and tape recorder on the table, and Fortino launched straight away into his story.

 Fortino was a member of a rough crew that worked out of John Doe’s Bar & Grill in South Philadelphia.
 He had a reputation as a capable burglar and a vicious and effective strong-arm guy.
 He and his crew hit stores and warehouses at night.
-Fortino’s mob captain, Joseph “Joe Darts,” Argentieri, ran a major bookmaking and load sharking operation out of John Doe’s.
+Fortino’s mob captain, Joseph “Joe Darts,” Argentieri, ran a major bookmaking and loan sharking operation out of John Doe’s.
 Fortino, with his killer-reputation and killer-looks, collected gambling and loan shark debts for Argentieri.

 When a doorman for a Center City high-rise apartment building fell behind in his gambling debts, Fortino recalled his school days and saw an opportunity to fulfill his dream of looting a high-rise, luxury apartment.